Create a self-deleting virtual machine on Compute Engine

-Create a GCP project in a web browser:
+Create a Google Cloud project in a web browser:

-- Open your web browser to the GCP Console.
+- Open your web browser to the Cloud Console.

 - Sign in with a Google or G Suite account.
 If you don't have an account, you can create one by clicking Create account.

 - Click Select a project at the top of the page, and then click New Project.

 - Enter a name for your project, and note the project ID shown under the Project name field.